nuts-foundation/nuts-workshops/kik-v/README.md

 * `profile` (linked data) reference to the exchange profiles (??),
 * `ontology` The used ontologies,

+The news example dataset of GraphDB is used for querying.
+Testdata is not available from KIK-V at the moment.
+You can pick a query from the [examples provided](./triplestore/data/queries.txt).
+Make sure that the query is url encoded.

 ```http request
 POST http://localhost:1323/internal/vcr/v1/vc
 Content-Type: application/json